-While opioid manufacturers and distributors play a major role in the opioid epidemic, chain pharmacies, such as Kroger, Fred Meyer, Dillons, Ralphs, Smith’s, and City Market may also be responsible.
+While opioid manufacturers and distributors play a major role in the opioid epidemic, chain pharmacies such as Albertsons, Acme, Jewel-Osco, Safeway, Shaw’s, Tom Thumb, and Vons may also be responsible.

 The national and regional pharmacy chains may often be more concerned with making profits than they may be about safety.
 This has led to pharmacists not being supported by the corporate entities with the tools and time they need to evaluate whether opioid prescriptions are fraudulent, not medically necessary, or even deadly.
 Many pharmacists have even reported being pressured by their employers to fill prescriptions that show signs that they are being diverted or abused, i.e. “red flags.”